GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/removed_functions.md

 since GIMP 2.10.x or older versions.
 As we bump the major version, it is time to start with a clean slate.

-Below is a correspondance table with replacement function.
+Below is a correspondence table with replacement function.
 The replacement is not necessarily a direct search-and-replace equivalent.
 Some may have different parameters, and in some case, it may require to think a bit about how things work to reproduce the same functionality.
 Nevertheless everything which was